Irene Hyangseon Ahn

 WELCOME!

-My research has been published in the American Journal of Cultural Sociology, and I am honored to have received a student paper award from the International Conference on Sociology of Korea.
-My research has been supported by the Chiang Ching-kuo Foundation, the Institute of Sociology of Academia Sinica, the Jeju 4.3 Peace Foundation, the Joseph Naiman Fellowship, and multiple UC San Diego internal fellowships.
+My research has been published in the American Journal of Cultural Sociology, and I am honored to have received a paper award from the International Conference on Sociology of Korea.
+My work has been supported by the Chiang Ching-kuo Foundation, the Institute of Sociology of Academia Sinica, the Jeju 4.3 Peace Foundation, the Joseph Naiman Fellowship, and multiple UC San Diego internal fellowships.